Balanced budget: Economic views

 Budget deficits can be calculated by subtracting the total planned expenditure from the total available budget.
 This will then show either a budget deficit (a negative difference) or a budget surplus (a positive difference).

+Modern Monetary Theory

+Modern Monetary Theory (MMT) is a school of thought founded by economist Bill Mitchell and Hedge Fund Manager Warren Mosler, and has since been further developed by economists such as Stephanie Kelton and L. Randall Wray.
+MMT advocates argue that a balanced budget is not required in the short term, or over the course of the business cycle in countries with monetary sovereignty, defined as follows:

+A monetary sovereign is a country which: